9 Safety Tips for Women Traveling Alone to Disney World (Solo Travel)

 I am 18, can I travel Disney World alone?

-Both from age requirement and safety perspective, an 18-year old can travel alone to Disney World.
-He/she can also book a room at certain Walt Disney World resorts.
+An 18-year old can travel alone to Disney World.
+As you can also book a room at certain Walt Disney World resorts.

 The idea of traveling the massive Walt Disney World Resort alone for the first time can be overwhelming.
 But don’t let it change your mind.